Optable/privacy-sandbox-docs/pa-ssp-integration.md

 ## Expected Auction Signals
 Optable intent to support at the minimum the latest stable version of the IAB Tech Lab driven bidder guidelines.
-As suggested in https://docs.google.com/document/d/1LOfkk2asw1S6NZs0hBAzmU1V8t8GXu_2hfAkSVvn9AM/edit it is possible to communicate contextual data to Optable using auctionSignals to by populating it with a OpenRTB 2.5 bid request object https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf containing at the minimum a single `imp[]` with a `banner` object.
+As suggested in this [specification](https://docs.google.com/document/d/1LOfkk2asw1S6NZs0hBAzmU1V8t8GXu_2hfAkSVvn9AM/edit) it is possible to communicate contextual data to Optable using auctionConfig's `auctionSignals` by populating it with a [OpenRTB 2.5](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf) bid request object containing at the minimum a single `imp[]` with a `banner` object.

 It is only required, when creative size is not communicated through `auctionConfig.requestedSize` as documented below.